 Yes.
 However, since entrance to Williamson is extremely competitive and the college is not designed to accommodate students from such backgrounds, it may impact your acceptance through the selection process.

 Yes.
 However, to be considered for enrollment, you must meet the college’s entrance examination minimum requirements without extra time allowances or special accommodations.
-Additionally, once enrolled, the college does not consider high school IEPs.

 No. Additionally, Williamson does not have a school code number for the FAFSA (Free Application for Federal Student Aid).